 \subsection{Fibred categories}

-Universes first appeared in print in SGA\!~1~VI on fibred categories.
+Universes first appeared in print in SGA~1~VI on fibred categories.
 They are a way to treat a class or category of categories as a single category.
-So SGA\!~4~VI calculates limits of families of Grothendieck toposes by using fibred toposes.
-In much of SGA\!~4 fibred toposes are presented by fibred sites.
-The logical issues are essentially the same as in Section~\ref{S:Utopos} above.
-Many applications can be cast in MC by talking about sites, while the general facts are clearer and more concise in MTT explicitly quantifying over toposes and fibred families of them.
-The latter requires no stronger logical foundation than the former, only a foundation that can talk about classes satisfying very weak axioms.
-Currently fibred categories occur in the literature more as a research topic than a tool.
+So SGA~4~VI calculates limits of families of Grothendieck toposes by using fibred toposes.
+In much of SGA~4 fibred toposes are presented by fibred sites.
+The logical issues are essentially the same as in Section~\ref{S:Utopos}.
+Many applications can be cast in MC in terms of sites, while the general facts are clearer and more concise in MTT using toposes and fibred families of them.
+The latter requires no stronger logical foundation than the former.